ansible/ansible-documentation/README.md

 # The tagger scripts assumes "origin" as the upstream remote.
 ./hacking/tagger/tag.py tag

-# If you use a different upstream remote, specify the name like this
+# If you use a different upstream remote, specify the name.
 ./hacking/tagger/tag.py --remote <name> tag

 # If your core repo is not in the same filesystem location, specify the path.